deanhiller/webpieces/webserver/README.md

 * add test for java enum and list select and multiselect
 * add test for java related entity select and multiselect

+Error route is very complex.
+We must deal with these situations (write a test for each one!!!)
+1. html POST - in this case, controller must redirect to keep with PRG or deliver weird back button stuff
+2. ajax POST - not sure….if this fails, we should deliver an ajax redirect on behalf of the user I ‘think’ but some ajax stuff can’t deal with it
+3. html GET - in this case, we can redirect or render but rendering would be delivering an error to the url the user accessed(is that ok)
+4. ajax GET - in this case, delivering a error page would be really really weird
+5. json GET/POST - I think the json filters should handle this situation
+6. Should our platform deliver an ajax redirect on behalf of the user?? in which case the user needs to tell us his desired url path for errors

+NotFound is complex as well
+   1. Json not found ends up in html not found logic (the filter passes back not found code with json but processor still has to deal with it)
+   2. when redirecting, you can end up in not found??  or at least not found processor gets a Redirect command (seems weird and shouldn’t happen)?

+From Guice….
+WARNING: Please consider reporting this to the maintainers of com.google.inject.internal.cglib.core.$ReflectUtils$1
+WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
+WARNING: All illegal access operations will be denied in a future release

+upgrade groovy…
+WARNING: An illegal reflective access operation has occurred
+WARNING: Illegal reflective access by org.codehaus.groovy.vmplugin.v7.Java7$1 (file:/Users/dhiller/.gradle/caches/modules-2/files-2.1/org.codehaus.groovy/groovy-all/2.4.6/478feadca929a946b2f1fb962bb2179264759821/groovy-all-2.4.6.jar) to constructor java.lang.invoke.MethodHandles$Lookup(java.lang.Class,int)
+WARNING: Please consider reporting this to the maintainers of org.codehaus.groovy.vmplugin.v7.Java7$1
+WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
+WARNING: All illegal access operations will be denied in a future release

+ADD TEST CASE FOR THIS… to make sure we don’t try to go to compressed cache?

+                        if(meta.getRoute().getRouteType() == RouteType.STATIC) {
+				//RESET the encodings to known so we don't try to go the compressed cache which doesn't
+				//exist in dev server since we want the latest files always ctx.getRequest().encodings = new ArrayList<>();
+			} else if(meta.getControllerInstance() == null) {
+				finder.loadControllerIntoMetaObject(meta, false);
+				finder.loadFiltersIntoMeta(meta, meta.getFilters(), false);
+			}

+THIS TEST CASE NEEDS to change in TestDevSynchronousErrors to “A controller for your url was found, but that controller threw NotFoundException”

+	@Test
+	public void testWebappThrowsNotFound() {
+		HttpFullRequest req = Requests.createRequest(KnownHttpMethod.GET, "/throwNotFound");

+		CompletableFuture<HttpFullResponse> respFuture = http11Socket.send(req);

+		ResponseWrapper response = ResponseExtract.waitResponseAndWrap(respFuture);
+		response.assertStatusCode(KnownStatusCode.HTTP_404_NOTFOUND);
+		response.assertContains("Your app's webpage was not found");
+	}

+TEST PRG for internal error on POST….what is the behavior.

 * implement https://vladmihalcea.com/how-to-bootstrap-hibernate-without-the-persistence-xml-file/ to get rid of hacks on gradle AND it's just better to control it
 * tie together BufferPool max size, http1.1 max size, http2 max local size, channelmanager backpressure (size*10 (and for ssl*1.2))